jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-mkimage.md

 ### files
-This directory contains files that can be used by the xen configuration, for example the binary of the kernel referenced in xen configuration).
+This directory contains files that can be used by the xen configuration, for example the kernel image referenced in xen configuration.
 This is where the kernel binary, the dtb or a ramdisk will be stored.

 ### init.pre, init.d and init.post